urschrei/CityEngine-Twitter/README.md

 ### The CityEngine Ruleset ###

-The user can use any spatial basemap of their preference.
-In this script, the coordinates are covering the area of wider London, however, they can be altered by the user in the script.
+You may use any spatial basemap you like.
+In this script, the co-ordinates cover the area of wider London, however, they can be altered by the user in the script.

 In order to run the demo:

-1. Import shapefile (`tileslondon.shp`- sample given), `cityengine_twitter.py` and `samplerulefile.cga` in CityEngine
+1. Import shapefile `tileslondon.shp`, `cityengine_twitter.py` and `samplerulefile.cga` in CityEngine
-2. Assign rule file in London_tiles, in case it is not assigned already.
+2. Assign the rule file `samplerulefile.cga` in `tileslondon`, in case it is not assigned already.
 3. Run Python script.

 If you wish to use your own basemap, the steps are as follows:

-1. Import the shapefile (or any format supported by CityEngine, such as `dxf` etc.), `cityengine_twitter.py` and `samplerulefile.cga` into CityEngine (The script is created for the area of London, so make sure the coordinate system is “British National Grid”).
+1. Import the shapefile (or any format supported by CityEngine, such as `dxf` &c.), `cityengine_twitter.py` and `samplerulefile.cga` into CityEngine (The script is created for the area of London, so make sure the coordinate system is “British National Grid”).
 If you are visualising a city outside the UK, this is not necessary, but you will also have to modify the Python script to skip the conversion step to BNG in the [on_status](cityengine_twitter.py#L178) method.
 2. Assign the rule file `samplerulefile.cga` to the CityEngine layer in which you wish to collect the tweets.
 In the rule options of the inspector use `Lot` as Start Rule.
 You must be able to see three attributes under `samplerulefile`:
     1. `HGT` (controls the height of shapes (object defined))
     2. `Opacityshape` (controls the opacity of the shapes without tweets (user controlled)),